microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-06.md

 *For your convenience, the `Resources/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
 You can use the `Resources/Infrastructure/maildev/start-maildev.ps1` script to start the MailDev container.*

-*You can also start all the infrastructural containers at once (also for assignments to come) with the `Resources/Infrastructure/start-all.ps1` script.*
+*You can also start all the infrastructural containers at once (also for challenges to come) with the `Resources/Infrastructure/start-all.ps1` script.*

 ### Step 3: Configure the input binding

-In this step you will add two Dapr binding component configuration files to the custom components folder you created in Assignment 3.
+In this step you will add two Dapr binding component configuration files to the custom components folder you created in challenge 3.

 First, create an input binding for the `/entrycam` operation: